Destination Hyatt Magazine

 Monterey is a food lover’s paradise and a premier dining destination, thanks to bountiful fresh produce, superb seafood and an impressive variety of restaurants.
 Ranging from casual, family-style eateries to white-linen fine dining, there’s something for every budget.
 Top-notch chefs, a growing number of regional vintners and a rich assortment of cultural influences mean wining and dining here has never been more exciting.

-Superior dining begins with the farmers in Monterey County's Salinas Valley who grow a cornucopia of fruits and vegetables.
-Recognized as the "Salad Bowl of the World," Monterey County is best known for its tender lettuce, tasty Brussels sprouts, luscious strawberries and tasty artichokes.
-In addition to first rate, multibillion dollar vegetable crops, wine grapes, nuts seeds and flowers also thrive in the region's temperate climate and rich soils.
-Monterey Jack cheese, which originated here, IS a popular topping on many dishes.
+Superior dining begins with the farmers on Monterey County’s Salinas Valley who grow a cornucopia of fruits and vegetables.
+Recognized as the “Salad Bowl of the World,” Monterey County is best known for its tender lettuce, tasty Brussels sprouts, luscious strawberries and tasty artichokes.
+In addition to first-rate, multi-billion dollar vegetable crops, wine grapes, nuts, seeds and flowers also thrive in the region’s temperate climate and rich soils.
+Monterey Jack cheese, which originated here, is a popular topping on many dishes.

 Italian cuisine enjoys a rich history in Monterey.
-At Hyatt Regency Monterey Hotel and Spa's Tusca Ristorante.
-Executive Chef Mark Ayers captures the flavors of Tuscany, utilizing the freshest local, seasonal produce.
-Homemade bread hot from the oven is a perfect way to start a fantastic dinner, After your antipasti, insalate and pasta, be sure to save room for dessert - the creamy tiramisu and cheese tasting plates are TusCA favorites.
+At the Hyatt Regency Monterey Hotel and Spa’s TusCA Ristorante, Executive Chef Mark Ayers captures the flavors of Tuscany, utilizing the freshest local, seasonal produce.
+Homemade bread hot from the oven is a perfect way to start a fantastic dinner.
+After your antipasti, insalate and pasta, be sure to save room for dessert-the creamy tiramisu and cheese tasting plates are TusCA favorites.

-No matter what style of cuisine you prefer, local chefs create memorable meals.
-To celebrate a special occasion, choose a five star restaurant in Carmel or Pebble Beach for a gourmet meal and award-winning wines.
-For casual meals, bring the whole crew to Fisherman's Wharf for tasty cuisine with a waterside view.
-Down-home restaurants and an authentic fisherman character are just a short drive north along the coast at Moss Landing.
+No matter what style of cuisine you prefer, local chefs can create a memorable meal.
+To celebrate a special occasion, or to enjoy a candlelit, romantic dinner, choose a five-star restaurant in Carmel or Pebble Beach for its gourmet menu and award winning wines.
+For casual meals, bring the whole crew to Fisherman’s Wharf for tasty cuisine with a waterside view.
+For down-home restaurants and an authentic fisherman character, drive a short way north along the coast to explore eateries in Moss Landing.

 To fully embrace Monterey County’s culinary wealth, plan a trip to one of the many award-winning wineries.
 Or attend one of the annual events that highlight this world-class grape growing region: the Winemakers’ Celebration in August, the Great Wine Escape Weekend in November or the Passport Weekend in February.